Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: February 24th

-To honor the late Pacific Northwest Section’s chair, the Cynthia Driscoll Memorial Scholarship was established by the American Water Works Association (AWWA) for $2,500.
-Suitable applicants are college students at the sophomore level or higher who are attending accredited colleges in Oregon, Washington, or Idaho with a minimum 3.0 GPA to enter the drinking water industry.
-Accepted majors include hydrology, water resources management, engineering, public administration, and environmental health.
+The Cynthia Driscoll Memorial Scholarship honors the late Pacific Northwest Section’s chair.
+It was established by the American Water Works Association for $2,500.
+Suitable applicants are college students at the sophomore level or higher.
+They must be are attending accredited colleges in:

 Contact